 In a last-minute effort to salvage his campaign for Clark County GOP chairman, Dave McKeon sent out an email Tuesday night addressing the domestic violence allegations made against him by his former wife.

-I would like to give a special thanks to the following folks who helped to make our first fundraiser event so successful on June 15, at the Maverick:
+On behalf of Huvz “N” Pawz, I would like to thank the following folks who helped to make our first benefit event so successful: